TincoNomad/ProyectoChaski/README.md

 # ProyectoChaski
-Messaging app with some blockchain integration.
-In the future the app will be deploy on a decentralized server
+Messaging app
+The objectie of this proyect is to get some interaction with a cryptowallet for the authentication part